ThorDionysus/Handle-point-cloud-tree/README.md

 - Set the `output_path` variable to the path where you want to save the merged point cloud.
 3. Run the script.
 ## Basic Phenotype Retrieval
+Basic Phenotype Retrieval is a Python program designed to analyze point cloud data from trees.
+It provides a set of functionalities to calculate various tree-related parameters, such as tree height, projection area, crown maximum radius, volume, and surface area.
+This program is specifically tailored for PLY files.
+### Code Explanation

+### Usage
+1.Load the point cloud data by specifying the file path.
+2.Perform point cloud preprocessing, including radius filtering.

 ## Undercanopy Height Retrieval

+### Code Explanation

+### Usage